hhvm/user-documentation/guides/hack/05-functions/30-function-references.md

 * `HH\class_meth_get_method`

 Be very careful and deliberate when using these, as they are loosely typed but will throw exceptions for bad arguments.

-Use of reflection APIs in production is also discouraged because it often has a large performance impact.
+<span class="fbOnly fbIcon">In Facebook's WWW repository, prefer using higher
+level wrappers such as the `HackCallable` class.</span>

 ## Old syntax